 The library does not accept items in poor condition, including but not limited to items that are dirty, dusty, stained, water damaged, mildewed, have excessive notes or highlighting, scratched or worn media, materials with torn pages, excessively worn covers, and/or damaged bindings.

 Please bring donations during library open hours in small boxes or bags that can easily be carried.
 Library staff are not able to pick up donations from a person’s home and are generally unable to carry boxes into the library from vehicles.
 If you have more than three bags/boxes, we suggest you contact us in advance.

-Your donation is tax deductible.
+Your donation is tax-deductible.
 However, by law, library staff cannot determine the value of a donation for IRS purposes.
 We will provide a notice acknowledging the donation you made to the library on request.

 Tool Lending Library

 Besides the usual items expected in a library collection - books, audiobooks, magazines, and movies - we are also expanding our collection to non-traditional materials like hotspots, tools, and other items we think the community would like to be able to borrow.
 Our collection is small but growing, and we are always looking for items to be donated!
-Please see the attached list for items we are looking for specifically.
+Please see the attached list of items we are looking for specifically.

 Adopt a Book

 You can adopt a book in honor or memory of a friend or family member.
 With prior approval by the County Librarian, you can donate a specific item and we will add a bookplate with the person's name.
 (Without prior approval, all donated items are subject to the same terms and therefore the item may not be added to the collection.)
 You can also donate funds and request they be used to buy specific genres/book types and we will add bookplates to the items bought with those funds.